davekirby/EFFProject/report/PROJ_KirbyD.md

 ## Stage 5: Improving the classifier

-At this point I had a successful working classifier - the first attempt at classifying the iris dataset got an accuracy of 88% with a population of 20 over 20 generations- slightly better than I got with my hand-written rules.
+At this point the system was a successful classifier - the first attempt at classifying the iris dataset got an accuracy of 88% with a population of 20 over 20 generations- slightly better than achieved with the hand-written rules.
 However there was plenty of room for improvement - the classifier was very slow, taking around 50 seconds to train on the 150 iris data points, and was slow to converge.

 Improvements to the initial classifier were added over several iterations: